Demi-urge/menace_sandbox/docs/vector_service.md

 | `STACK_CACHE_DIR` | Directory used for the datasets disk cache. |
 | `STACK_BATCH_SIZE` | When set, limits each background pass to at most this many chunks before sleeping. |

+Longer-lived defaults live in `config/self_coding_thresholds.yaml` under the `stack` section, which mirrors the fields in `ContextBuilderConfig.stack_dataset`.
+Environment overrides are merged ahead of validation, ensuring invalid values such as unsupported languages or negative chunk limits are rejected early.
+Sandbox profiles can refine allow-lists, retrieval weights and storage paths via the new `stack_*` settings on `SandboxSettings`, keeping ingestion and retrieval aligned without editing production YAML.

 Any Hugging Face token defined in `CONFIG.huggingface_token` (or exposed via `HUGGINGFACE_API_TOKEN`/`HF_TOKEN`) is forwarded to `datasets.load_dataset`.
 The module keeps memory usage bounded by chunking files eagerly, avoiding in-memory